GameClay/FlightlessManicotti/README.markdown

 ## Runtime
 The runtime is a shared library, but can be compiled as a static library if necessary for the target-platform.
 The runtime is fast, minimal, and focused on real-time tasks.

 The runtime appears to be 'missing' several features which you would expect.
-This is intentional.

 * Resource loading.
 * String management.
 * File format conversion.

+This is intentional.
+One of the most important goals of the runtime is __Keep it small__ and these tasks are not real-time tasks.

 ## Scripting
 _Scripting will never be fast enough._

 That may not be true, but it is the philosophy for scripting in FlightlessManicotti.
 The runtime is coded with the assumption that scripting will never be fast enough for real time, so lets not try to do it in real time.
-This makes it possible to handle scripting tasks in a thread, if the platform supports it, or
+This makes it possible to handle scripting tasks in a thread, if the platform supports it, or allows it to be processed synchronously.

 The overwhelming majority of communication to-and-from script will be done via queues using a producer-consumer relationship.
 Immediate, synchronous handling of events is possible, however it is discouraged unless there is no other way of accomplishing the task.